Thank you for reading our post, please rate this article at the end.

 Oxygen Demand

-How long a fish will survive without oxygen supply from water also depends on how much oxygen it needs.
-The fish with slower metabolic rates have lower oxygen demands, so they are more resilient outside of water, even without any external oxygen supply.
+How long a fish will survive without an oxygen supply from water also depends on how much oxygen it needs.
+Fish with slower metabolic rates have lower oxygen demands, so they are more resilient outside of water, even without any external oxygen supply.

 Fish That Survive Out of Water for Longer

-I have given you a general idea of how long can a fish live out of the water and the factors behind it.
-Since there is immense uniqueness among the fish species, it means that some fish are tougher out of the water than others.
+I have given you a general idea of how long a fish can live out of the water and the factors behind it.
+Since each fish species is unique, some are tougher out of the water than others.

 Mangrove Killifish

 This fish is amphibious and can survive for a long time out of water.
-The Mangrove Rivulus leaps out of the water on its own when the water becomes too warm.
+When the water becomes too warm, the mangrove rivulus leaps out.

-Over time, this one has evolved enough to breathe through its skin while it is away from water.
-Their skin is one feature that allows them to survive on land for two months, which is longer than most fish can.
+Over time, this one has evolved enough to breathe through its skin while away from water.
+Their skin is one feature that allows them to survive on land for two months longer than most fish can.

-Mangrove Rivulus can be found in marine waters such as the Caribbean and parts of the Atlantic Ocean.
+Mangrove Rivulus can be found in marine waters such as the Caribbean and Atlantic Oceans.

 The Walking Catfish

 This is a type of freshwater catfish native to Southeast Asia.
-Over time, the fish has developed an extra organ that aids their gills to inhale oxygen from the air.
-After big rainstorms, the Walking Catfish wiggles or “walks” dry land to find their way back to the water.
+Over time, the fish has developed an extra organ that aids its gills in inhaling oxygen from the air.
+After big rainstorms, the Walking Catfish wiggles or “walks” dry land to find its way back to the water.

 Mudskipper Fish

-The Mudskippers can survive on land for most of their life.
-Amphibious fish have blood vessels close to the surface of the skin, which makes it easier to absorb oxygen into their bloodstream.
-It enables them to spend most of their life outside of water.
+The Mudskippers can survive on land for most of their lives.
+Amphibious fish have blood vessels close to the skin’s surface, making it easier for them to absorb oxygen into their bloodstream.
+This enables them to spend most of their lives outside of water.

 Mudskippers have pectoral fins on their bodies that look and work like legs.
 They help them “skip” across muddy surfaces and even climb low branches.

-Their skin is adapted to muddy surfaces from birth.
-That’s why they have adopted this system of breathing through their skin.
+Their skin is adapted to muddy surfaces from birth, so they have adopted this breathing system through their skin.

 Snakehead Fish

-Usually, snakehead fish can survive on land for up to six days.
-Some can even survive for months as they are out in search of new habitats or prey.
+Snakehead fish can usually survive on land for up to six days.
+Some can even survive for months while searching for new habitats or prey.

 Eel

-You may have seen or at least heard of eels that are usually found on sandy and rocky lands.
-They also have the ability to breathe through their skin, and they dig holes in sand or mud to survive in the shallow waters.
+You may have seen or at least heard of eels usually found on sandy and rocky lands.
+They can also breathe through their skin and dig holes in sand or mud to survive in shallow waters.

 Climbing Perch

-Very similar to the lungfish, the Climbing Perch have both lungs and gills, which allow them to survive in harsh environments.
+Like the lungfish, the Climbing Perch have both lungs and gills, allowing them to survive in harsh environments.
 The type is native to Asia, but the species can thrive on fishing boats and reach completely new locations without dying on the way.

-The Climbing Perch can survive out of water for anywhere from six to ten hours.
-They can also move on land by wiggling their body forward.
+The Climbing Perch can survive out of water for six to ten hours.
+It can also move on land by wiggling its body forward.

 Pleco